SCS/SBs 23 & 51 - This act concerns entertainment-related criminal offenses.

-This act defines a motion picture theater as a movie theater, screening room, or other venue being used primarily for the exhibition of a motion picture, but excluding the lobby, entrance, or any other area where a motion picture cannot be viewed.
+This section defines a motion picture theater as a movie theater, screening room, or other venue being used primarily for the exhibition of a motion picture, but excluding the lobby, entrance, or any other area where a motion picture cannot be viewed.

-Certain persons who alert law enforcement authorities of an alleged violation shall not be civilly liable for subsequent actions taken to detain an individual until such law enforcement authorities arrive if he or she acts in good faith.
+Certain persons who alert law enforcement authorities of an alleged violation shall not be civilly liable for subsequent actions taken to detain an individual until such law enforcement authorities arrive if he or she acted in good faith.
 There is an exception to this provision if the plaintiff can prove that he or she was held for an unreasonable amount of time.

 This section does not prohibit law enforcement from operating audiovisual recording devices during the course of their authorized activities.